Daryl Jones (politician)

-Daryl Lafayette Jones (born May 31, 1955) is a Democratic politician from Miami, Florida, United States.
+Daryl Lafayette Jones (born May 31, 1955) is an American Democratic politician from Miami, Florida.

-Early years
+Early life and education

-The son of public school teachers, Jones was born in Jackson, Mississippi, the oldest of four children.
+Jones was born in Jackson, Mississippi, to parents who were both school teachers.
+He was the eldest of four children, with one sister and two brothers.
 He attended Lanier High School where he was elected President of the Mississippi State Association of Student Councils and in 1973, graduated valedictorian.
-Daryl subsequently attended the United States Air Force Academy, where he was the middleweight boxing champion, cadet vice wing commander and a 1977 honor graduate majoring in mathematics.
+He subsequently attended the United States Air Force Academy, where he was the middleweight boxing champion, cadet vice wing commander, and a 1977 honor graduate majoring in Mathematics.
 He is the first African-American graduate of a military academy from Mississippi.
-He has one sister and two brothers.